 Having a blood test

-Our Phlebotomists Jess and Kirsty carry out most of the blood tests here at Wake Green Surgery.
+Our Phlebotomists carry out most of the blood tests here at Wake Green Surgery.
 Blood tests can be booked at reception if they have been requested by a doctor.
 Blood tests may be required for the monitoring of your long term condition, as part of a health check or may have been requested by the doctor.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.